-Program expenses, including personnel costs, amounted to USD 33,370K in 2021 (2020: USD 30,931K).
-The Crop Trust continued to work with International Genebanks under the agreement with the Consortium of International Agricultural Research Centers (CGIAR) for the Genebank Platform program and other partners including the Norwegian Agency for Development Co-operation, the Federal Office for Agriculture and Food, the Federal Ministry for Economic Cooperation and Development in Germany and the European Commission.
-2021 was the final year of two major projects implemented by the Crop Trust in conjunction with partners, that is, the Crop Wild Relatives project and the Genebank Platform program.
-The Crop Trust also started two new projects; Biodiversity for Opportunity, Livelihoods and Development "BOLD-CWR", under the agreement with the Government of Norway and "Strategic Development of the Global Crop Diversity Trust" under the agreement with the Government of Germany GIZ/BMZ.
+Program expenses, including personnel costs, amounted to USD 12,617K in 2022 (2021: USD 33,370K).
+The Crop Trust continued to work with International Genebanks and the Consortium of International Agricultural Research Centers (CGIAR) and other partners including the Norwegian Agency for Development Co-operation, the Federal Office for Agriculture and Food, the Federal Ministry for Economic Cooperation and Development in Germany, the European Commission, the Templeton Foundation and the Darwin Initiative.
+2021 was the final year of the agreement with the Consortium of International Agricultural Research Centers (CGIAR) for the Genebank Platform program to support the international genebanks in helping them to upgrade to international standards, which resulted in the significant reduction in program expenses in 2022.
+The Crop Trust started a new program of work, to cover the work of the Crop Trust with genebanks, and a new project, "Sweet potato, a model for food-security & long-term conservation of biodiversity (DSP)", under the agreement with the Darwin Initiative.